Skip to content

 Unique Fitness

-Unique Fitness is the University’s on-campus gym and sports centre which provides access to a swimming pool, as well as a climbing wall, courts and pitches.
+Unique Fitness is the University’s on-campus sports centre which provides access to a swimming pool, gym, climbing wall, courts and pitches.
 We also offer a range of fitness classes, personal training sessions, and spaces for hire.

 Based on campus our main location is next to the Chesham building on Great Horton Road, but we also have a further location on Laisteridge Lane just a few minutes’ walk away.